mukesh-tp/DAA-CIA1/README.md

 1. I used the C programming language to find the shortest path using PRIMS, KRUSKALS and DIJKSTRAS algorithm as i have experience in doing a few algorithms in C and also have been using C language for some time for all coding.

-2. For this specific graph, my code for DIJKSTRAS and KRUSKALS works.
-The code for PRIMS does not give the complete output.
+2. Generally PRIMS, KRUSKALS and DIJKSTRAS algorithm don't work for negative weights also PRIMS and KRUSKALS algorithm does not work for directed graphs.
+But for this specific graph, my code for DIJKSTRAS, PRIMS and KRUSKALS works.

 ## Output